 - Exercise before going to bed

-- Drink alcohol going to bed bedtime
+- Drink alcohol before going to bed

-- Have some type of infection
+- Have some infection

 Some symptoms of nocturnal hypoglycemia include:

 - Sweaty, hot, or clammy skin